Agnata Butler: Personal life

 While a student, she worked hard at her studies but also found time for outdoor pursuits which she enjoyed, including tennis and skating.
 She was president of the debating society and, while she did not speak often, she impressed others with her eloquence and humility.

 In August 1888, she married the Master of Trinity, Henry Montagu Butler.
+She was aged 21, and he was 55.
 They had met at the Cambridge Greek Play, a performance of Oedipus Rex in November 1887 for which Butler had arranged a large party of 42.
 He had included Agnata because of her prowess in the classics but he later wrote that it was her "goodness ... not her Greek and Latin, which have stolen my heart".
 Even so, he allowed that, on their honeymoon, they "read a great deal of Greek together".

 They had three sons, James, Gordon, and Nevile.
 Their first child was born while she was working on her edition of Herodotus, which prompted Punch to run another punning cartoon, in which she was portrayed as ordering 'a crib for Herodotus'.
 James became an academic, and was Regius Professor of Modern History at Cambridge University; Gordon was killed in action in Egypt in 1916; Nevile became a diplomat, serving as British Ambassador to Brazil and to the Netherlands.

 After the death of her husband in 1918, she remained in Cambridge, where she was involved in the local Christian Science church.
 She died in Harrow on 27 May 1931.